Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Experiments

 We test the effect of different modules in NCCL.
-As $L_{2}$ only works in the later stage of training, it need to work with $L_{1}$.
 As is shown in Table \ref{Ablation}, we can observe that adaptive neighborhood consensus helps to strengthen both self-test and cross-test performance significantly.
-The soft pseudo-multi-label learning also improves performance steadily but not as significant as the neighborhood consensus module.
+The soft pseudo-multi-label learning also improves performance steadily but not as significantly as the neighborhood consensus module.
 Besides, the proposed highly credible sample detection procedure does not bring significant performance up-gradation in all cases, which depends on the quality of the old model.